-Of course, Flo makes the list.
+Of course, Flo by Moen makes the list.
 With Flo, 60% of homeowners find leaks they didn’t know they had, preventing water damage.
 (The average claim costs $6,965!)
 Flo detects leaks and tracks real-time water usage throughout your entire household, and it allows you to remotely shut off your water supply in case of emergencies.

 Combine that with automated electric, heating, and lighting devices, and you’re well on your way to enjoying your home rather than monitoring it.

 See, smart technology lets you outsource home maintenance.
 We’re so used to keeping a close eye on our homes and attending to every little defect.
 But with smart home technology, your utilities learn to manage themselves…and you get to live with a clear conscience and peace of mind.